Guscraftin/bot_XperPool/README.md

 - score: get the score of a member.

 ## User application
-- Contact: display info about a member.
+- Profil: display info about a member.
 [Admin Only]

 ## Features
 - Add 1 point when a member send a message (cooldown 5 secondes).
 - Add 5 points when a member react to a suggestion.
-- Rmove 5 points when a member remove his reaction to as suggestion.
+- Remove 5 points when a member remove his reaction to as suggestion.
 - Add 10 points when a member has a suggestion accepted.
 - Delete the user of the 'score' database when he left the guild.
 - Log when a user joins or leaves the server.